Windfisch/eh21-b3d-workshop/README.md

 ## Hello World

-Create a new python script and type:
+In VsCode, create a new python script and type:

 ```sh
 # %%